 You should schedule the colloquium in the penultimate semester before graduation.
 This will allow you to do a Senior Project in your final semester, if you choose.
 Do not delay the colloquium until the summer after your intended graduation, as it is difficult to organize a committee during the summer.
 Read through the information in the calendars and scheduling section.

 Your adviser can recommend texts for your book list, discuss some of the texts with you to help prepare, and provide assistance in designing the topic and writing the rationale for the colloquium.
 Your adviser must approve the book list and the rationale before you submit the documents to Gallatin for the second review.

 The texts should be of high quality, the kinds of texts you encounter in your courses, but they do not have to be part of a recognized canon of great books.
 Avoid pop fiction, how-to manuals, self-help books, and textbooks unless you plan to engage critically with these forms.

 If you find it necessary to change one or two texts on your list, you may do so as long as your revised list still fulfills the minimum number of texts in each required category.
 Your adviser must approve changes to the book list & rationale.
 Additionally, you will need to send your committee and the Office of Advising the revised documents.
 We discourage students from making more substantial changes that would necessitate another review process and possibly delay graduation.

-Yes, but your committee must have certain characteristics: it must include your adviser; at least one person must be a Gallatin full-time faculty member; and committee members should be appropriate for your colloquium topic.
+Yes, but your committee must fulfill certain characteristics: it must include your primary faculty adviser; a Gallatin full-time faculty member; and committee members should teach at NYU and be appropriate to the colloquium conversation.

 Yes, but you must notify the Office of Advising of the change at least two weeks prior to the date of the colloquium, and you must confirm a new date/time with all committee members prior to contacting Gallatin.